Temple in Jerusalem: First Temple

 The Hebrew Bible says that the First Temple was built by King Solomon, completed in 957 BCE.
 According to the Book of Deuteronomy, as the sole place of Israelite korban (sacrifice), the Temple replaced the Tabernacle constructed in the Sinai under the auspices of Moses, as well as local sanctuaries, and altars in the hills.
 According to the Hebrew Bible, this Temple was sacked a few decades later by Shishak, identified as Shoshenq I (d.
 922 BCE), pharaoh of the 22nd Dynasty of Egypt.

 Although efforts were made at partial reconstruction, it was only in 835 BCE when Jehoash, King of Judah, in the second year of his reign, invested considerable sums in reconstruction, only to have it stripped again by Sennacherib, ruler of the Neo-Assyrian Empire c.
 700 BCE.
 The First Temple was totally destroyed in the Siege of Jerusalem by the Neo-Babylonian Empire in 587 BCE.
 (Note: New American Oxford Dictionary: "Temple".)

+In 2026, archaeologists discovered burned wooden beams probably destroyed during the Babylonian invasion of Jerusalem when the temple was traditionally destroyed.
+"Archaeologists believe the timbers formed part of the roof over an inner courtyard.
+When fire swept through the building, the roof collapsed onto the floor," Archaeology News reported.